 No, executors cannot take money from the estate for themselves.

 The estate’s money belongs to the estate, its creditors and beneficiaries, not the executor.
 While the executor has the power to manage and direct estate funds, they are bound by their fiduciary duty to distribute the money according to the will to the estate beneficiaries.
-Even when the executor is also a beneficiary, they cannot simply take money from an estate bank account.
+Even when the executor is also a beneficiary, they cannot take money from the estate bank account or change a will to increase their own share.
 Instead, they must wait until the estate is closed and the money is distributed with court approval.

 Do I need a probate litigation attorney to contest a will or trust?